 Subverted with Takateru, whose eyes are almost entirely black (with very thin slices of whites visible around them), only he's probably the nicest guy in the cast.
-Well.
-Sort of subverted.
-See, he's also possessed by the Big Bad... but Taka really is that nice, normally.
+Played with.
+See, he's possessed by the Big Bad... but Taka really is that nice, normally.

 Break the Cutie: See below.
 Also what happens to kids after the dream demons are killed.

 Cat Girl: Chaser John Doe has some working for him.